QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

-whose solution is the non-Abelian analog of the Weiz\"{a}cker--Williams fields in classical electrodynamics.
-The chromo-electromagnetic gluon field strengths are singular on the nuclear sheet of width $\Delta x^- \sim 2 R m_N/P^+$ and pure gauge outside.
-The gauge fields in lightcone gauge are given by $A^-=0$ and
+whose solution is the non-Abelian analog of the Weiz\"{a}cker-Williams (WW) fields in classical electrodynamics.
+The chromo-electromagnetic gluon field strengths are singular on the nuclear sheet of width $\Delta x^- \sim 2 R m_N/P^+$ and zero (pure gauge) outside.